tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 # Questions

 - todo: still need to group with existing questions (or remove if existed)
-  - have you kept secrets from mom/dad during your marriage? to protect you or her?
   - have you ever faced total despair? what did you do?
   - what are your guiding principles for doing business?
   - what were parties like when you were a young man/woman?